-“Care of the Earth” including all living and non-living things, such as animals, plants, land, water and air.
+“Care of the Earth” includes all living and non-living things, such as animals, plants, land, water and air.

 “Life ethic” that we view all living creatures as ‘not only a means but an end’.
 Living things have both instrumental value to humans and other living organisms as well as an intrinsic worth.
 Permaculture is an ethical system, stressing positive approaches to problems and cooperation.

-The Value of Functional Design – Design has two components – functional and aesthetic.
+The Value of Functional Design – functional and aesthetic.
 Work results from a deficiency of resources, when an element in the system does not aid another element.
 Any system will become chaotic if it receives more resources than it can productively use.
 (E.g. too much fertilizer can result in pollution, or too much cultivation can result in erosion.)
 A resource is an energy storage which assists yield.
-The work of the permaculture designer is to maximise useful energy stores in any system on which they are working, be it house, urban property, rural lands, or gardens.
-A successful design contains enough useful stores to serve the needs of people.
+Maximise useful energy stores in any system (home, urban property, rural lands, workplace or forest).
 The Web of Life is the relationship of diversity to stability and the importance of connecting elements in your design.

 Methodologies of design: Patterns, functions and species assemblies.
 Techniques, Strategies and Design in Permaculture.
 Approaches to Design, Maps, reading, making and obtaining maps.
 Analysis of elements.
 “How do these things connect?”
 Sector planning.”Where do we put things?”
 Observational.
-Experimental.
+Experimental design.

-Use of Zones and Sectors for planning a system.
+In this chapter we get to apply the design technique of using Zones and Sectors for planning an integrated permaculture system.
 Zones ensure that the user can easily manage the design.